tryretool/retool-app-exchange/snowflake-resource-optimization/setup-guides/set-up-retool-app.md

    * Upload the `Snowflake-Resource-Optimization-Setup-Configuration.json` file, and select the folder you just created ("Snowflake Resource Optimization") as the destination.

 ## Step 3.3 - Test it out
 In this section, we're going to test out the functionality in your new app.
-Ideally, put yourself oncall for whichever service you want to send a test "incident" to in PagerDuty, so that you don't surprise someone else!
-(Or else, give the person who's oncall a heads-up that you are testing.)
+Please be aware that you can use this app to make irreversible changes (e.g. drop a warehouse or user).

-Navigate to your "Incident-Central" folder, and click on the "Report-Incident" app.
-Choose a service to create a "test" incident for, and fill out the form.
-This should:
+Navigate to your "Snowflake Resource Optimization" folder, and click on the "Snowflake Resource Optimization: Setup & Configuration" app.
+Toggle through the application tabs (Warehouses, Users, Tasks, Else), review query results, and try out a couple of actions, e.g.:
-- Page the person who is oncall via PagerDuty.
+- Set auto-resume for a warehouse without it
+- Suspend an idle warehouse
 - Create a Slack channel and add you and the oncall person to it.

-Now, click on the "Home" menu item in the navbar to open the Incident Central "Home" page.
-You should see the new incident listed.

-Now, click on "View details" for this incident.
-You should see the details view load for this incident.
+- Disable a user who has never logged in
+- etc.

 ## Summary